 In addition to offering competitive fellowships for UB faculty researchers, CEPP supports and advances community-based research and scholarship by UB researchers by providing a forum for research presentations.

-In 2014-15, CEPP organized a new public series of conversations on aging-related issues called Research on Aging: People, Policy, and Practice in conjunction with UB's Institute for Person-Centered Care and the Institute for Innovation Aging Policy and Practice, UB School of Social Work.
+The 2015-16 conversations on aging-related issues in the series Research on Aging: People, Policy, and Practice continue on September 24 with Dr. Bruce Troen (flyer) This series has been organized in conjunction with UB's Institute for Person-Centered Care and the Institute for Innovation Aging Policy and Practice, UB School of Social Work.
 Meeting to hear about new and ongoing research, promising strategies, and opportunities for collaboration, this series is designed for researchers, service providers, community advocates and others.
-These conversations featured Dr. Diane Bessel on October 2, Dr. Louanne Bakk on October 20, and Dr. Bruce R. Troen was scheduled for November 20 but postponed because of snow, until fall 2015.
-Spring 2015 featured Dr. Davina Porock, February 25, and a Research Roundtable hosted with Age-Friendly Erie County on March 5 (flyer).
-Dr. Machiko Tomita presents on April 30 (note new date) (flyer).
+In 2014-15, this series featured research presentations and discussions wtih Dr. Diane Bessel , Dr. Louanne Bakk, Dr. Davina Porock, February 25, and a Research Roundtable hosted with Age-Friendly Erie County on March 5 (flyer), and ended the year with Dr. Machiko Tomita (flyer).

 In 2014-15, CEPP hosted research presentations by Civic Engagement Research Fellows: